cdimascio/express-openapi-validator/README.md

 **Q:** What happened to the `securityHandlers` property?

-**A:** In v3, `securityHandlers` have been replaced by `validateSecurity.securityHandlers`.
+**A:** In v3, `securityHandlers` have been replaced by `validateSecurity.handlers`.
 To use v3 security handlers, move your existing security handlers to the new property.
 No other change is required.
-Note, that the v2 `securityHandlers` property is supported in v3, but deprecated
+Note that the v2 `securityHandlers` property is supported in v3, but deprecated

 **Q:** Can I use a top level await?